leamas/react-dnd-tree/README.md

 | onAddNode       | function onAddNode(nodes, text, id) - user adds a node.  |

-## Data model
+## Data Model

 The tree is actually not really a tree but a forest - the root element is a list of nodes.
 Each node is an object with some known properties:

  - id: int - must be unique and > 0.
- - data: object - the node's properties.
-By default just the user visible label *data.name* is defined. *data.icon* is reserved.
+ - name: string - the user visible label.
  - children: list [node] -  child list, possibly [].
  - collapsed: boolean - if child list is displayed or not.
  - editing: boolean - if node is currently being edited.

 The tree operations does not interfere with whatever other node properties defined.
+However, the *icon* property is reserved for future use.

 ## Options